highlight(s):

 In the Japanese tradition of flower arrangement, flowers of the season are put in a specially selected vase in such a manner that brings out the beauty of the flowers themselves.

-The designer, INOUE Hiroyuki, has created these tiny vases so that many people can gain a feel of what the Japanese art of flower arrangement is like.
+The designer, INOUE Hiroyuki, has created these tiny vases so that many people can experience the essence of the Japanese art of flower arrangement.

-Please find a beauty in the evanescence of flowers, withering to death.
+Please find beauty in the evanescence of flowers, as they wither and die.

-If you do not like frequently changing flowers, it may be a good idea to put berry- or nut-bearing plants.
+If you dislike frequently changing flowers, it may be a good idea to opt for berry- or nut-bearing plants.